Accessibility Standards for Customer Service

 If you have any questions or concerns regarding this training, please speak with your Supervisor.

-Click here to download a draft of our policy.
+Click here to download a draft of our Accessibility Policy.

 The following information is designed as a practical reference tool and training resource for Family Day employees, volunteers, students, contractors and partners.